jordanxlau/deepl-vs-google-translation/README.md

 ## Introduction
 This study is a personal project that compares Google’s Neural Machine Translation with DeepL, a small German startup claiming to have outdone the tech giant in terms of the accuracy of its machine translation software.

-The main metric used is levenshtein distance.
+Specifically, this study looks at English to French translation.

+## Metrics
+1. Levenshtein distance

 I implement the dynamic programming version from [Wikipedia](https://en.wikipedia.org/wiki/Levenshtein_distance).

 ![](images/levenshtein.png)

-I also modify the implementation such that it measures the distance by word, not by character.
+I modify the implementation such that it measures the distance by word, not by character.

+2. METEOR.

+This metric was originally introduced in 2005 by [Banerjee & Lavie](https://aclanthology.org/W05-0909.pdf).
+For now, I do not include the penalty for word order, and simply computed the weighted harmonic mean.

+## Dataset
 The text being translated is the prose of HG Wells' War of the Worlds, Book 1. 🚀 The French Translation is by Henry-D Davray.
 Both text copies were retrieved from Project Gutenberg.